plttsthr/PokeWeb/README.md

 1. PokéList:

-    - Explore the list of 500 Pokémon with their name, id and sprite.
+    - Display the list of 500 Pokémon with their name, id and sprite.

 ![Profile Picture](images/pokelist.png)